| Front Page Photo

 well in coniferous forests, mixed forest, meadows, thickets,

+and grasslands.
 When the fireweed turns to

 cotton (seeds), some Alaskans say there are about six weeks until